RetroReversing/retroReversing/categories/consoles/ps1.md

 Wipeout Omega Collection is one game that did not make the list as its technically not a remaster of the PS1 original.
 This list also doesn't include projects such as **PS one Classics** as they were just emulations of the original PS1 games running on a more modern console and not either a source port or a full remake.

+## Tool-Assisted-Speedruns (TAS) for PS1
+In this video EZScape demonstrates a few speed runs for PS1 games that could never be possible by humans as they require changing the controller input every single frame.
+He shows techniques such as Zig-zagging in Crash Bandicoot, Pac-Man World and Spyro 3.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZchqpHU_Hfk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---
 # Development Kits (Hardware)